ps-timothy-mcfadden/mtik00-pages/site/content/posts/2017/git-and-ssh-keys.md

 way to do this is to create a `config` file that tells the utilities which keys to use for which hosts.

-Run the following command from the command line:
+Run the following command from the command line (careful here, don't delete the file if it's already there!):
 {{< highlight batch >}}
-type NUL > %USERPROFILE%\.ssh\config
+type NUL >> %USERPROFILE%\.ssh\config
 {{< / highlight >}}